astrorigin/pyswisseph/docs/introduction.rst

 containing parts of Swiss Ephemeris to others, and before any public service using the developed software is activated.

-If the developer choses the GNU GPL software license, he or she must fulfill the conditions of that license, which includes the obligation to place his or her whole software project under the GNU AGPL or a compatible license.
+If the developer choses the GNU AGPL software license, he or she must fulfill the conditions of that license, which includes the obligation to place his or her whole software project under the GNU AGPL or a compatible license.
 See https://www.gnu.org/licenses/agpl-3.0.en.html